 - Rain gear – waterproof jacket (be careful when shopping, there is a difference between waterproof and water-resistant), breathable if possible.
 Rain pants and pack covers are optional

 - Daypack – a backpack that will hold your water, lunch, extra layers, etc. Nothing fancy, just something you don’t mind getting dirty

-(Conservation & Disaster and Trails Across Texas Crews only)
+(Conservation and Disaster Response Team and Trails Across Texas Crews ONLY)

 We provide cooking gear and food while on hitch and also have tents, sleeping bags, and sleeping pads available for loan for your term if you cannot acquire your own.